sneakerhax/Arsenal/README.md

 ## Sections

 * Cloud - Using the cloud for offensive security purposes
+* Coding - Using different coding languages for offensive security purposes
 * Containers - Offensive security tools containerized
 * Hardware - Setting up hardware for offensive security purposes
 * Resources - Additional resources for offensive security use